What to Do in Paris When it Rains

 What to do in Paris When it Rains

-Rainy Day Activity: Walk the Paris Passages
+Walk the Paris Covered Passages on A Rainy Day

 The covered passages of Paris make for my favorite rainy-day activity.
 This is one of my favorite memories from living in Montmartre.
-You can easily walk from the 9th at the end of Rue des Martyrs through Galerie Vivienne by only taking a few steps outside.
+You can easily walk from the 9th at the end of Rue des Martyrs through Galerie Vivienne by taking only a few steps outside.
 The covered passages in Paris are filled with shops and restaurants to help pass the time on a rainy day.

 This should take up an afternoon or evening of rainy weather in Paris.